Q4 2022 EPS Estimates for Airbnb, Inc. (NASDAQ:ABNB) Increased by Analyst

-Airbnb, Inc. (NASDAQ:ABNB – Get Rating) – Equities researchers at Jefferies Financial Group upped their Q4 2022 earnings per share estimates for Airbnb in a note issued to investors on Tuesday, May 31st.
-Jefferies Financial Group analyst J. Colantuoni now expects that the company will post earnings per share of $0.09 for the quarter, up from their prior forecast of $0.06.
+Airbnb, Inc. (NASDAQ:ABNB – Get Rating) – Investment analysts at Jefferies Financial Group boosted their Q4 2022 earnings estimates for shares of Airbnb in a research report issued to clients and investors on Tuesday, May 31st.
+Jefferies Financial Group analyst J. Colantuoni now expects that the company will post earnings of $0.09 per share for the quarter, up from their prior estimate of $0.06.
 Jefferies Financial Group also issued estimates for Airbnb’s Q4 2023 earnings at $0.18 EPS, FY2024 earnings at $2.93 EPS and FY2025 earnings at $3.83 EPS.

-Airbnb (NASDAQ:ABNB – Get Rating) last posted its earnings results on Tuesday, May 3rd.
-The company reported ($0.03) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.28) by $0.25.
+Airbnb (NASDAQ:ABNB – Get Rating) last released its quarterly earnings results on Tuesday, May 3rd.
+The company reported ($0.03) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.28) by $0.25.
 Airbnb had a net margin of 12.12% and a return on equity of 18.51%.
-The company had revenue of $1.51 billion during the quarter, compared to analysts’ expectations of $1.45 billion.
-During the same quarter in the previous year, the company posted ($1.75) earnings per share.
-Airbnb’s quarterly revenue was up 70.1% compared to the same quarter last year.
+The firm had revenue of $1.51 billion during the quarter, compared to the consensus estimate of $1.45 billion.
+During the same quarter last year, the firm earned ($1.75) earnings per share.
+The company’s revenue for the quarter was up 70.1% on a year-over-year basis.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Dana Investment Advisors Inc. bought a new position in shares of Airbnb during the third quarter valued at about $2,602,000.
-CWM LLC bought a new position in shares of Airbnb during the fourth quarter valued at about $439,000.
-Steward Partners Investment Advisory LLC raised its position in Airbnb by 25.1% in the fourth quarter.
-Steward Partners Investment Advisory LLC now owns 25,415 shares of the company’s stock worth $4,231,000 after acquiring an additional 5,092 shares during the period.
-Steel Peak Wealth Management LLC bought a new stake in Airbnb in the fourth quarter worth about $263,000.
-Finally, Man Group plc raised its position in Airbnb by 63.3% in the third quarter.
-Man Group plc now owns 32,442 shares of the company’s stock worth $5,442,000 after acquiring an additional 12,577 shares during the period.
-34.66% of the stock is currently owned by institutional investors.

-In other Airbnb news, insider Joseph Gebbia sold 300,000 shares of the firm’s stock in a transaction on Monday, March 21st.
-The shares were sold at an average price of $161.71, for a total value of $48,513,000.00.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, CTO Aristotle N. Balogh sold 1,000 shares of the firm’s stock in a transaction on Tuesday, March 29th.
-The shares were sold at an average price of $174.00, for a total transaction of $174,000.00.
+In other news, CTO Aristotle N. Balogh sold 1,000 shares of Airbnb stock in a transaction dated Tuesday, March 29th.
+The shares were sold at an average price of $174.00, for a total value of $174,000.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, Director Jeffrey D. Jordan sold 3,000 shares of Airbnb stock in a transaction dated Friday, May 27th.
+The stock was sold at an average price of $120.00, for a total transaction of $360,000.00.
+Following the completion of the transaction, the director now owns 287,925 shares of the company’s stock, valued at approximately $34,551,000.
 The disclosure for this sale can be found here.
-Insiders sold 729,934 shares of company stock valued at $117,205,850 over the last 90 days.
+Insiders sold 729,934 shares of company stock valued at $117,205,850 in the last quarter.
 Corporate insiders own 32.69% of the company’s stock.

 Airbnb, Inc, together with its subsidiaries, operates a platform that enables hosts to offer stays and experiences to guests worldwide.
 The company's marketplace model connects hosts and guests online or through mobile devices to book spaces and experiences.
 It primarily offers private rooms, primary homes, or vacation homes.